 Furthermore, all other people with an interest in DGS will find interesting information in the DW-DGS dictionary.
-These might be parents of D/deaf children, late-D/deafend individuals, hearing people working with D/deaf people and anyone who wants to start learning DGS.
+These might be parents of deaf/Deaf children, late-deaf/Deafend individuals, hearing people working with deaf/Deaf people and anyone who wants to start learning DGS.

 The information in the dictionary is based on a wide collection of data from all over Germany, the DGS corpus.
 The signs’ descriptions are rooted in analyses of their uses in different contexts, as is represented in the natural fluent communication captured in the corpus.
 A remarkable aspect of the dictionary is that short video excerpts from the DGS corpus are used in the entries as examples to illustrate the sign’s meaning.

 The data base of the DGS corpus facilitates substantiated information on frequent and typical sign combinations (collocates) and on the regional distribution of signs.
 In order to illustrate the latter, the dictionary contains maps showing the distribution of regional signs.

 The DW-DGS offers several search options such as the search via two languages (DGS and German) and the more content-based search via subject area.

 The final version of the dictionary will be published at the end of 2023.
 Despite this, a first version of several entries can already be explored online.
 New entries are added regularly.
 The pre-release entries can give an impression of the dictionary’s content.
 The layout will be reworked for the final version of the dictionary.
 Furthermore, not all search options that will be available in the final product have been implemented yet.
 It will, for example, be possible to search for signs via their form.